tomekw/jdbc/README.md

 JDBC meets JRuby.

-Please note the project support only JRuby (tested with 9.1.7.0+) on Java 8.
+Please note the project supports only JRuby (tested with 9.1.7.0+) on Java 8.

 The public API is subject to change before version `1.0.0`.